Grades and Scholarship

 Each division of the College may designate courses in which a student may elect to receive a letter grade or be graded on a Pass/No Pass basis.

 Grade option courses allow students to explore various fields of study and to broaden their knowledge, particularly outside their major field, without jeopardizing their grade point average.
 Courses in which such option exists will be so designated by the Division Dean in consultation with appropriate members of the division faculty.

 All courses applied to the major or a certificate should be completed with a letter grade if the letter grade option exists.
 The utilization of courses graded on a P/NP basis to satisfy major or certificate requirements must be approved by the Division Dean.
 A maximum of 12 units toward an Associate degree or 6 units toward a certificate may be applied from courses in which the student has elected a Pass/No Pass option.
 Additionally, each division of the College may determine certain courses in which all students are evaluated on a Pass/No Pass basis only.
 These courses will be so identified in the class schedule and are exempt from the above 12/6 unit limitation.

 For university transfer all major preparation courses should be completed with a letter grade.
 Four-year colleges and universities vary widely in the number of units of Pass/No Pass courses they accept.
 Students should consult the catalog of the college to which they may transfer for its regulations in this regard.

 Final examinations are required and will be given in accordance with the final examination schedule.
-The final examination schedule is printed in the class schedule so that students may plan their programs to avoid conflicts or an excessive load.
+The final examination schedule is available online on the Final Exams website so that students may plan their programs to avoid conflicts or an excessive load.

 A student is held responsible for his/her own academic progress.
 Final grades are not mailed to students.
-Dates of grade availability for specific semesters are published in the Schedule of Classes.
+Dates of grade availability for specific semesters are published on the Important Dates webpage.
 Final grades are available to students via WebSMART on the dates as published.

 Change of Grade